telepresenceio/telepresence/install/index.md

 ## Installing nightly versions of Telepresence

-We build and publish the contents of the default branch, [release/v2](https://github.com/telepresenceio/telepresence), of Telepresence nightly, Monday through Friday, for macOS (Intel and M1 chips), Linux, and Windows.
+We build and publish the contents of the default branch, [release/v2](https://github.com/telepresenceio/telepresence), of Telepresence nightly, Monday through Friday, for macOS (Intel and Apple silicon), Linux, and Windows.

 The tags are formatted like so: `vX.Y.Z-nightly-$gitShortHash`.